-In particular circumstances, Loretto Housing has a duty to advise professional bodies, such as the NMC or SSSC of misconduct.
-In addition to this, Loretto Housing may be required to advise SCSWIS, Disclosure Scotland or other statutory bodies where there are protection issues for vulnerable adults or children.
+In particular circumstances, Loretto has a duty to advise professional bodies, such as the NMC or SSSC of misconduct.
+In addition to this, Loretto may be required to advise SCSWIS, Disclosure Scotland or other statutory bodies where there are protection issues for vulnerable adults or children.
 The employee will be advised where this is necessary.
-The type of information which Loretto Housing may be required to pass to a third party, is contained within the Communication with Regulatory Bodies Policy.
-Staff may wish to refer to this policy.
+The type of information which Loretto may be required to pass to a third party, is contained within the Communication with Regulatory Bodies Policy.